aws/aws-sdk-ruby/README.md

 ## Upgrading Guide

 Version 3 modularizes the monolithic SDK into service specific gems.
 Aside from gem packaging differences, version 3 interfaces are backwards compatible with version 2.
-Upgrading guide is provided for both version 1 and version 2.
+Following guide contains instructions for both version 1 and version 2 SDK.

 ### Upgrade from version 2